sws2apps/sws2apps-docs/docs/faq/sourceMaterials/add-week-source-material.md

 ### Add week manually

-You can always a week to the source materials, even if you are offline.
+You can always add a week to the source materials, even if you are offline.
 To do so, go to the Dashboard page, and then under Source Material card, click **Add New Week.** Please note however that it is very time consuming to add the information needed for each item.

 ### Add weeks using an EPUB file